haghdk/html-training/02/README.md

-# Task 02
+# Task 02: Let's Add Some Cool Tags to Our Webpage!

-Now that we have build our necessary HTML, we can start writing more tags to make our website look nice and with good content.
-These tags a not necessary but are used to contain content and later we will use them to "style" our website.
+Great job building your first HTML structure!
+Now, let’s level up and add more tags to make our website look awesome and filled with good content.
+These new tags aren't "must-haves," but they help organize your content and make your page way cooler.
+Plus, when we start styling, you’ll see just how fun things can get!

-## More tags
+## More HTML Tags!

-Remember in the previous intro task, that most HTML tags have a begin tag and an end tag.
+Remember from the last task that most HTML tags come with a start tag and an end tag.
+It’s like opening and closing a treasure chest—but for code!

-### div tag
+### The div tag

-Inside the `body` tag, start by writing a `div` tag.
+First up, inside the `<body>` tag, let’s add a `div` tag.
+This tag is like a container, or a box, that holds other pieces of your webpage.

+Write this in your code:
 `<div></div>`

-### header tag
+### The header tag

-Inside the begin `<div>` tag, write a `<header></header>` tag.
-This tag, as the name suggest, is the header of our website.
-It has many uses, like for example a navigation bar, and intro text or a large background image.
-We will use it for a background image.
+Now, inside your new `<div>` tag, write a `<header></header>` tag.
+This tag is like the top part of your webpage, where you can put things like a title, a navigation menu, or even a big, cool background image!
+We’ll add an image here later to make our site pop.

+Write this in your code:
+`<header></header>`

-### main tag
+### The main tag

-Below the end `</header>` tag, write a `<main></main>` tag.
-This tag is used to contain the main content of our website.
+Right below your `</header>` tag, add a `<main></main>` tag.
+This tag is where the main content of your website will live.
+It’s like the main stage of a show — where all the action happens!

+Write this in your code:
+`<main></main>`

-### section tag
+### The section tag

-Inside the `main` tag, write a `<section></section>` tag.
-This tag defines a whole section of our website, for example a section with text, text and image, a list and much more.
+Now, let’s get creative!
+Inside your `<main>` tag, add a `<section></section>` tag.
+Think of this as a mini-stage where you can put text, pictures, lists, and other fun stuff.
+Each section can have its own theme or topic.

+It looks like this:
+`<section></section>`

-### footer tag
+### The footer tag

-After the `<main></main>` tag, write a `<footer></footer>` tag.
-This tag is has many purposes and can be used to contain an address and phone number, links to social media, a copyright text and so on.
-We will use it to display our website name and the current year.
+Finally, after your `</main>` tag, write a `<footer></footer>` tag.
+This tag is like the bottom part of your website.
+It’s where you can put things like your name, a copyright notice, or even some cool social media links.
+For now, we’ll keep it simple and use it to show the website name and the current year.

+Write this:
+`<footer></footer>`

 ## Solution

-If if becomes to difficult, you can check the solution in the **02** folder
+If you get stuck, don’t worry!
+You can check out the full solution in the **02** folder for a sneak peek.